Ronak-Jethava/NoSQL-Labs-W22/Lab06/readme.md

 # Lab06: Working with DynamoDB

-In this lab, we get acquaintance with Dynamo DB and do some hands on working with and programming it.
+In this lab, we get acquaintance with Dynamo DB and do some hands on working with.

 ## Do following: